TedHusted/awake/awake.md/awake.md

 ###

-Tessa adjusts her VR headset, settling into the immersive world of Echo Realm.
+Tessa adjusts her virtual headset, settling into the immersive world of Echo Realm.

 “Ready,” she says to the headset.